 Muir Woods and Frank Valley Roads Parking Restrictions & Muir Woods National Monument Reservations

-The NPS is handling the parking reservation system that would support management of visitation to levels that meet park goals for safety, natural resource preservation, visitor experience, and public access.
-The reservation system is intended to be a long-term measure that will allow the park to work with visitors in advance of their arrival so that congestion, and its related impacts, can be minimized and the quality of the experience enhanced.
-NPS is also enhancing the Muir Woods Shuttle program to support access to the national monument.
-Parking restrictions through bollards and no parking zones have been implemented along Frank Valley Road and additional restrictions may be initiated to support the reservation system implementation.
+- In January 2018, NPS implemented a parking reservation system that supports management of visitation to levels that meet park goals for safety, natural resource preservation, visitor experience, and public access.
+The reservation system provides a long-term measure that will allow the park to work with visitors in advance of their arrival so that congestion, and its related impacts, can be minimized and the quality of the experience enhanced.
+NPS has also enhanced the Muir Woods Shuttle program to support access to the national monument.
+Parking restrictions such as traffic barriers, bollards and no parking zones have been implemented along Frank Valley Road and Muir Woods Road.
+Additional restrictions may be initiated to support the NPS reservation system.

 Sir Francis Drake Boulevard Improvements in Point Reyes National Seashore